Pseudochazara cingovskii: Description

-It is a cool pale grey brown, the upperside bands being particularly noticeable.
-Its habitat is scattered with white limestone rocks and when at rest on the white limestone, it is very difficult to notice it due to its very pale underside.
+These species are cool pale grey brow, with the upperside bands on wings being particularly noticeable.
+Its habitat is scattered with white limestone rocks where it is very difficult to catch it due to its very pale underside, camouflaging in.
 The Macedonian Grayling is facing endangerment due to marble quarrying occurring in its habitat.
 This endemic species is the most threatened butterfly species in Europe, and active conservation efforts are vital for sustaining a healthy population size.
+The species is univoltine and is on wing from late June to July depending on altitude.